c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 - reset_pin : required for operation after sensor power up.
 It is a Pin object, not number

 Optional parameters:
+- debug : prints very detailed logs, primarily for driver debug & development.

     bno = BNO08X_I2C(i2c0, address=0x4b, int_pin=int_pin, reset_pin=reset_pin, debug=True)

-Optional for I2C:
-- debug : prints very detailed logs, primarily for driver debug & development.

 The maximum clock frequency for i2c is 400_000 (~400kbs).
 PS0 (wake_pin) and PS1 are used to select I2C.
 To use I2C, both PS0 and PS1 can not have solder blobs which means both are tied to ground.
 I2C can not use wake_pin.